EQUIP & EMPOWER

 Thrift Store

-• 2,559 group member volunteers at the store
+• 2,559 group member volunteers in the store

 Financials